Che Guevara: Bay of Pigs and Four Year Plan

-In 1960, Guevara began promoting an idea of rapidly industrializing Cuba, and diversifying Cuba's agriculture.
-In 1961, Guevara proposed a four-year plan for rapid industrialization that would create a 15% annual growth rate, and a tenfold increase in the production of fruits.
-As head of the Ministry of Industries, Guevara announced on the radio program People's University on March 3, 1961, that "accelerated industrialization" would require the centralization of all economic decision making.
+In 1960, Guevara began promoting the idea of industrializing Cuba, and diversifying Cuba's agriculture.
+In 1961, Guevara proposed a four-year plan for rapid industrialization that would create a 15% annual growth rate, and tenfold increase in fruit production.
+As head of the Ministry of Industries, Guevara announced on March 3 that "accelerated industrialization" would require the centralization of all economic decision making.

 On 17 April 1961, 1,400 US-trained Cuban exiles invaded Cuba during the Bay of Pigs Invasion.
-Guevara did not play a key role in the fighting, as one day before the invasion a warship carrying Marines faked an invasion off the West Coast of Pinar del Río and drew forces commanded by Guevara to that region.
-However, historians give him a share of credit for the victory as he was director of instruction for Cuba's armed forces at the time.
+Guevara did not play a key role, as the day before the invasion a warship carrying Marines faked an invasion off the West Coast of Pinar del Río and drew forces commanded by Guevara.
+However, historians give him a share of credit for the victory as he was director of instruction for Cuba's armed forces.
 Author Tad Szulc in his explanation of the Cuban victory, assigns Guevara partial credit, stating: "The revolutionaries won because Che Guevara, as the head of the Instruction Department of the Revolutionary Armed Forces in charge of the militia training program, had done so well in preparing 200,000 men and women for war."
-It was also during this deployment that he suffered a bullet grazing to the cheek when his pistol fell out of its holster and accidentally discharged.
+It was during this deployment he suffered a bullet grazing to the cheek when his pistol fell out of its holster and accidentally discharged.